 The Federal Risk and Authorization Management Program (FedRAMP) is a comprehensive framework that defines the security requirements that cloud service providers must meet to be eligible to provide cloud products and services to government agencies.

-All cloud service providers (CSPs) that deal in federal data are required to receive FedRAMP certification.
-Basically, if you want to work with the federal government, FedRAMP will need to be an important part of your overall cloud security plan.
+All Cloud Service Providers (CSPs) that deal in federal data must receive FedRAMP certification.
+If you want to work with the federal government, FedRAMP must be essential to your overall cloud security plan.

-FedRAMP provides a single set of standards and security controls for all governing agencies, all CSPs, and even third-party assessment organizations (3PAOs).
-In doing so, FedRAMP assures consistency in the security of the government’s cloud services, as well as consistency in the methods for evaluating and monitoring that security.
+FedRAMP provides a single set of standards and security controls for all governing agencies, all CSPs, and even Third-Party Assessment Organizations (3PAOs).
+In doing so, FedRAMP assures consistency in the security of the government’s cloud services and consistency in evaluating and monitoring that security.

-FedRAMP certification can even help CSPs that only work with private-sector customers, too; it demonstrates your ongoing commitment to meeting high security standards.
-FedRAMP certification baseline and a listing on the FedRAMP Marketplace can significantly boost your security credibility for all of your clients.
+FedRAMP certification can even help CSPs that only work with private-sector customers; it demonstrates your ongoing commitment to meeting high-security standards.
+FedRAMP certification baseline and a listing on the FedRAMP Marketplace can significantly boost your security credibility for all your clients.

 Understanding the Basics of FedRAMP

-FedRAMP was established more than 10 years ago as cloud migration became more and more common.
-The framework was born from the U.S. government’s “Cloud First” strategy, which requires government agencies to consider cloud-based solutions as a first choice for technology needs.
+FedRAMP was established over ten years ago as cloud migration became increasingly common.
+The framework was born from the U.S. government’s “Cloud First” strategy, which requires government agencies to consider cloud-based solutions a first choice for technology needs.

 FedRAMP was officially launched in 2011 by the Office of Management and Budget (OMB).
 The FedRAMP Program Management Office (PMO) was established in 2012 to promote the adoption of secure cloud services across the federal government by providing a standardized approach to security risk assessment.

-FedRAMP uptake was slow at first, with only 20 cloud service offerings authorized in the first four years of its existence.
-The pace of adoption has accelerated since 2018 and there are now more than 250 FedRAMP-authorized cloud products listed on the FedRAMP Marketplace, including some of the most popular CSPs such as Amazon Web Services.
+FedRAMP uptake could have been faster initially, with only 20 cloud service offerings authorized in the first four years of its existence.
+The pace of adoption has accelerated since 2018.
+More than 250 FedRAMP-authorized cloud products are listed on the FedRAMP Marketplace, including some of the most popular CSPs, such as Amazon Web Services.

 What Is the FedRAMP Certification Process?

-Before FedRAMP, individual federal agencies managed their own assessment methodologies following guidance set by the Federal Information Security Management Act (FISMA) of 2002.
-At the time, CSPs had to prepare an authorization package for each agency they wanted to work with, which led to inconsistent requirements and duplicate efforts for providers, assessors, and agencies alike.
+Before FedRAMP, individual federal agencies managed their assessment methodologies following the Federal Information Security Management Act (FISMA) guidance of 2002.
+At the time, CSPs had to prepare an authorization package for each agency they wanted to work with.
+This led to inconsistent requirements and duplicate provider, assessor, and agency efforts.

-FedRAMP’s security baselines are derived from NIST SP 800-53 (the cybersecurity standard developed by the National Institute of Standards & Technology), with an extra set of control enhancements specific to the requirements of cloud computing.
+FedRAMP’s security baselines are derived from NIST SP 800-53 (the cybersecurity standard developed by the National Institute of Standards & Technology), with extra control enhancements specific to cloud computing requirements.
 More simply, FedRAMP is FISMA for the cloud.

 The introduction of FedRAMP streamlined this process and introduced consistency to make it easier for both agencies and CSPs.
-While FedRAMP makes authorization easier to attain, it’s still a rigorous process and the level of security is mandated by law.
-FedRAMP is considered one of the most rigorous certifications in the world, and encompasses 14 applicable laws and regulations along with 19 standards and guidance documents.
+While FedRAMP makes authorization easier to attain, it’s still a rigorous process, and the level of security is mandated by law.
+FedRAMP is considered one of the most stringent certifications in the world and encompasses 14 applicable laws and regulations along with 19 standards and guidance documents.

-- A Joint Authorization Board (JAB) provisional authority to operate (P-ATO): this process involves the JAB issuing a provisional authorization, which tells government agencies that the risk has been reviewed by the member agencies that serve on the JAB agencies.
+• A Joint Authorization Board (JAB) Provisional Authority To Operate (P-ATO): this process involves the JAB issuing a provisional approval, which tells government agencies that the risk has been reviewed by the member agencies that serve on the JAB agencies.

 The JAB is the primary governance and decision-making body for FedRAMP.
 It is composed of the chief information officers from the Department of Homeland Security (DHS), the General Services Administration (GSA), and the Department of Defense (DoD).
 The JAB issues a provisional authorization to operate, known as a P-ATO.